 From Battery Point I cycled southeast on Sandy Bay Road past the University of Tasmania area and on through Taroona, a suburb of Hobart famed these days as the town where Mary, the Crown Princess of Denmark, went to high school.
 Born in Hobart, she was known as Mary Donaldson in those days, but a chance meeting with Frederik the Crown Prince of Denmark at the Sydney Olympics would change her life.
 It would also provide endless fodder for Aussie tabloids and another potential question for the Down-Under version of Trivial Pursuit!

 The image above – my first of the day since I started pedalling and another Trivia question – What Taroona structure was once the tallest on the island?
 Answer: The 48-meter tall Shot Tower.
 (See here for the reason behind the Tower’s name.)

 From Taroona (with its dedicated bike lane right through the town) the road continues over Bonnet Hill, the single toughest hill of the ride but a relative piece of cake after a ’round Tasmania bike ride.
-Major road improvements were in progress on Bonnet Hill and a part of the plan is a bike lane.
+Significant road improvements were in progress on Bonnet Hill, and a part of the plan is a bike lane.

 Here is the Google Maps-generated elevation chart for the ride to Kettering.
 Note that Bonnet Hill looks a lot less challenging than it does in the chart inserted in the map above!